 POLE:BLASTRACK |Backcountry Pole

-BLASTRACK products are made in Japan, so they are highly reliable and of high quality.
-The Massive 116 also offers excellent glide even in deep powder, and since it's available in sizes starting from 165cm, it's perfect for women and smaller riders, offering maneuverability and stability in deep snow and technical terrain, making it ideal for backcountry skiing.
-Backcountry boots require lightness and maneuverability during transitions, which is essential when skinning up, where you'll spend most of your time.
-The DYNAFIT TLT series offers an excellent balance of performance and feel in these areas.
+BLASTRACK products, being domestically produced, are highly precise and reliable.
+The Massive 116 offers excellent performance even in deep powder, and its availability starting from 165cm makes it suitable for women and smaller individuals, providing maneuverability and stability in deep snow and technical situations, making it ideal for backcountry skiing.
+Backcountry boots require lightness for skin-up time and maneuverability during transitions, and the DYNAFIT TLT series strikes a superb balance between these performance aspects and skiing feel.

 [Profile]

-Until high school, he participated in alpine skiing and participated in the Inter-High School Championships and the National Athletic Meet.
-After that, he discovered mountain skiing and began spending every weekend in the snowy mountains.
-In 2014, he put an end to his life as a salaryman in Tokyo and became a representative of Epic Japan.
+Until high school, I was involved in alpine skiing, participating in the Inter-High School Championships and the National Sports Festival.
+After that, I discovered backcountry skiing and began spending every weekend in the snowy mountains.
+In 2014, I ended my life as a salaryman in Tokyo and began working as the representative of Epic Japan.

 Infield |Toyo Nakano